AFOSR - Information and Networks

 DYNAMIC DATA AND INFORMATION PROCESSING

-The portfolio seeks to extend the Dynamic Data Driven Applications Systems (DDDAS) framework with emphasis on the mathematical concepts that dynamically incorporate additional data, whether measured or from models, into an executing application, and in reverse, the ability to steer measurement collections, model refinements, and system awareness.
-Key developments should harness the use of first-principle models towards signals, data, and information processing substantial comparative improvements.
-The portfolio encourages multidisciplinary research, especially synergistic and systematic collaborations between domain researchers in mathematics and statistics, computer sciences, and the design and implementation of measurement and control systems for modeling, diagnostics, and analytics.
+Program Description: The portfolio seeks mathematical concepts that dynamically incorporate additional data, whether measured or from models, into an executing application to coordinate dynamic measurement collections, model refinements, and system awareness.
+Examples include dynamic data driven applications systems (DDDAS), physics-enhanced machine learning (PEML), and physics-based and human-derived information fusion (PHIF).
+Key developments should harness the use of first-principle models towards real, simulated, or augmented signals, data, and information processing to obtain substantial comparative improvements over existing methods.
+The portfolio encourages multidisciplinary research, especially synergistic and systematic collaborations between domain researchers in engineering, mathematics, computer sciences for multiresolution systems modeling, diagnostics, and analytics.

 Basic Research Objectives: Foster individual and multidisciplinary research, technology development, and system analysis over emerging science and technology frontiers.